fluidattacks/makes/README.md

 If you want **serious** security try [GitLab CI/CD][GITLAB_CI].

-We didn't like [Travis CI][TRAVIS_CI] because managing encrypted secrets is just ugly.
+We didn't like [Travis CI][TRAVIS_CI] because managing encrypted secrets is ugly.
-It also does not support running custom container images.
+It does not support running custom container images.

 ### Configuring on GitHub Actions